balojey/vcard-generator/README.md

 ## Usage

 1. Prepare your contact data in an Excel spreadsheet.
-The spreadsheet should have a header row with columns for the following fields: Name, Phone, Email, Address, and any other relevant fields.
+The spreadsheet should have a header row with columns for the following fields: NAME and PHONE.
+Note the capital letters

 2. Upload the excel sheet on the web interface.